MarkusBernhardt/proxy-vole/README.md

 # proxy-vole

 Proxy Vole is a Java library to auto detect the platform network proxy settings.
-Note: This library is a fork of the now dead [proxy-vole](https://code.google.com/p/proxy-vole/) project by Bernd Rosstauscher hosted at Google Code.
+Note: This library is a fork of (https://github.com/MarkusBernhardt/proxy-vole) project by Markus Bernhardt.
+The only difference is that this version uses Mozilla Rhino instead of Nashorn.
+Because Nashorn was deprecated in new JDK versions.

 ## Introduction
 The library provides some proxy setting search strategies to read the proxy settings from the system config